samusyrjanen/sortext/docs/specification.md

 # Specification

 This is a text sorting app.
-The app takes one or multiple news articles as an input.
-Using the predetermined or user-given training data, it sorts those articles into similar groups.
+The app uses a dataset of old bbc news articles, and takes additional news articles as an input.
+The news articles are converted into a matrix, which indicates the importance of each word in an article, and it sorts those articles into similar groups using k-means clustering algorithm.
+The resulting clusters contain similar texts, and they can be browsed.

 ## Languages